top of page

 SATURDAY

-After returning to Gastonia, we had dinner at Barrister’s, the Esquire Hotel’s lobby restaurant serving approachable, ingredient-driven cuisine that is thoughtfully sourced from artisan producers and rooted in Southern Appalachian history.
-We dined at a butcher block table beneath a soaring 20-foot ceiling, savoring our Southern-inspired comfort food.
+Back in Gastonia, we enjoyed dinner at Barrister’s, The Esquire Hotel’s lobby restaurant.
+Their menu, rooted in Southern Appalachian history, features thoughtfully sourced, ingredient-driven cuisine.
+We dined at a butcher block table beneath soaring 20-foot ceilings, savoring delicious Southern-inspired comfort food.

 SUNDAY